lukeklipping/COMS3270/klipping_lukus-assignment1.02/README.txt

     when it is in the same directory as the program.
 My code also saves and loads when "./dungeon --save" and "./dungeon --load" from the rlg directory under dungeon.rlg327.
 I can save a file under the name to the rlg directory, but cannot load it directly from that directory.
-Although it will load it as "./dungeon --load test.rlg327" from its own directory.
+Although it will load it as "./dungeon --load test.rlg327" from its own directory